 Thank you for purchasing an Elimia Industrial phase converter.
 Elimia converters are built to last and we are confident you will receive excellent service from the converter for years to come!
-In the event of an unlikely system failure to any part of the converter which has been properly connected and operated we shall replace the failed part free of charge for up to 10 years.
+In the event of an unlikely system failure to any part of the converter we shall replace the failed part free of charge for up to 10 years.
 If a failed part cannot be identified, some or all of your system must be sent back to the factory for support.
-Warranty shall not cover shipping cost to or from our factory, fuses, motor bearings and indicator lights.
-Some idler motors are warranted by the manufacturer for 2 years.
-Elimia will support idler motor failure on a case by case basis.
+Warranty shall not cover shipping cost to or from our factory, fuses, motors, motor parts and indicator lights.
 Additionally, Elimia Industrial shall not be liable for subsequent damages to equipment or real estate.
-We reserve the right to replace any part(s) with the same or compatible replacement(s).
+We reserve the right to replace part(s) with the same or compatible replacement(s).
 Your converter and warranty are identified by the model on the front of the control panel.